Lattesnow/ChIPSP/README.md

 - ChIP-seq peak strength (`pileup`)
 - Hi-C interaction confidence (`FDR`)

-The resulting ChIP-SP regions can subsequently be used for gene annotation, pathway enrichment, transcription factor enrichment, genome-browser visualization, and other downstream analyses.
+The resulting ChIPSP regions can subsequently be used for gene annotation, pathway enrichment, transcription factor enrichment, genome-browser visualization, and other downstream analyses.

 ---